Do I need a planning permit?

 - A specific property address

-Officers are able to provide preliminary advice however, should more comprehensive advice be required that a request in writing accompanied by plans should be undertaken - please click here for information on how to request a written response (fee applicable).
+Officers are able to provide preliminary advice however, should more comprehensive advice be required that a request in writing accompanied by plans should be undertaken - please click here to request a written response (fee applicable).

 It also may be necessary to obtain independent advice from a planning consultant.